NotYuSheng/Multimodal-Large-Language-Model/README.md

 - Ensure port 8501 and 11434 is not already in use
 - Hardware Specification are dependant largely on the model used, LLaVA requires around 6 to 8 GB RAM to run
 - Project has only been configured to run and tested on NVIDIA GPU
-- Project will run on GPU by default, to run on CPU, remove the following lines from the [docker-compose.yml](docker-compose.yml).

->     deploy:
->       resources:
->         reservations:
->           devices:
->             - driver: nvidia
->               count: all
->               capabilities: [gpu]

 ## Tested Model(s)
 | Model Name | Size | Link |